skipto-landmarks-headings/browser-extension/assets/about.md

 ### Headings

-1. The "Skip To" Preferences allow the user to configure the number of heading levels used to create the headings outline.
-The benefit of limiting the heading levels is to make the outline shorter and easier to scan for topics of interest.
+1. The Preferences form provides a means for selecting the maximum depth of heading levels used to create the headings outline.
+The benefit of limiting the maximum depth is to make the outline shorter and easier to scan for topics of interest.

-2. Also in Preferences is an option for toggling on or off the display of heading level numbers, which are added as a prefix to the heading text content.
+2. Also in Preferences is an option for choosing whether heading level numbers are displayed.
+When this option is toggled 'on', the heading level number is added as a prefix to the heading menu items.

-3. Finally, there is an additional option to limit the list of headings to only those contained within the 'main' landmark region.
+3. Additionally, there is an option to limit the list of headings to only those contained within the 'main' landmark region.
 In well structured pages, the 'main' region contains the most important information on the page; limiting headings to the 'main' region makes it easier to identify topics of interest by filtering out headings in other parts of the page.

 ## Keyboard Navigation and WCAG Bypass Blocks

-The "Skip To" extension implements a long standing browser accessibility requirement to implement keyboard navigation to landmark regions and section headings based on the W3C WCAG Success Criteria 2.4.1 "Bypass Blocks" requirement and the W3C UAAG Requirement 9.9 "Structured Navigation".
+The "Skip To" extension implements a long-standing browser accessibility requirement to provide keyboard navigation to landmark regions and section headings based on the W3C WCAG Success Criteria 2.4.1 "Bypass Blocks" requirement and the W3C UAAG Requirement 9.9 "Structured Navigation".

 Many people with disabilities cannot use a mouse or touchpad to navigate the content of a web page and they typically rely on only using the keyboard for operating the browser.
 However, the built-in keyboard support in browsers is limited to the Tab key for navigating to links and form controls.